DowFisherKBM/KAC-GIT-1-Public/K-Literature/Brainstorm of KBM's past experience in aviation industry 241008v3 (English) Public.md

 This job was my second to last job.
 The mistake I made was that I was in a hurry and trusted people with backgrounds in DJI.
 Although they seemed to having interest on my personal ability, they were actually irresponsible to their employees, had a chaotic management of the company, operated the company in a deceptive way, and took advantage of various loopholes to achieve the goal of not paying for the workers.

 This is a small and developing company with various drone service projects.
-During this time, I met several interesting experts, studied automatic hangar systems and infrared detection technology, and traveled to a rural area for a while.
+During this time, I met several interesting experts, studied automatic hangar systems and infrared inspection technology, and traveled to a rural area for a while.
 At the same time, I tested and experimented with an original infrared camera and also returning to night flight tasks.

 >**KirisameGroup Library KBM Special Zone - Diary**
 >**2021/11/26 17:19**